ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. versionadded:: 2.0

-The ``combine`` filter allows hashes to be merged.
+The :ansplugin:`ansible.builtin.combine#filter` filter allows hashes to be merged.
 For example, the following would override keys in one hash:

 .. code-block:: yaml+jinja